 Most parameterless options have an opposite option, often written by prefixing the option name with no-.
 For instance, the option -unicode for using the Unicode character set in messages has an opposite option -no-unicode for limiting the messages to ACSII.
-Plugins options with a name of the form -<plug-in name>-<option name> have their opposite option named -<plug-in name>-no-<option name>.
+Plug-ins options with a name of the form -<plug-in name>-<option name> have their opposite option name>-<option name> have their opposite option name>.
 For instance, the opposite of option -ltl-acceptance is -ltl-no-acceptance.